 Candied Almonds also make great gifts and are fun to share.
 Fill cellophane bags and tie with ribbon or use the more traditional KinderCones (Zuckertüte) as shown below.
-There are several tutorials on how to make your own (e.g., YouTube) or you can purchase them (e.g., AMAZON).
-Remember to always have fun “in the kitchen!”
+There are several tutorials on how to make your own (e.g., YouTube) or you can purchase similar type festive bags (e.g., AMAZON).
+Remember to always have fun in the kitchen!
+Prost!

 - Aromatic Currywurst by What to Cook Today